 The Dune Preserve, in Rendezvous Bay, is a disco that was recommended to me.
 It is further than last night's bike ride to Sandy Ground.
 I'm tired, so I'll pass (and save my money).

 I get an earlier start.
 I'm off by 8.
 Since Friday's Pepper Pot breakfast was okay back I head back there.
 As I arrive the woman is opening up.
 It should have opened earlier, but the girls that were to open had gone out the night before.

 Next stop is Merrywing Bay.
 I walk through The Sonesta to the beach.
+[Now razed and was to be turned into the Baccarat Hotel and Residences at Temenos.]
 The waves were a bit rough.
 Then I bike over to Cove Bay.
 The map shows an unimproved road going to Cap Julucia.
 There is a short road that ends, and no sign of a road past that.
 It is a long ride back up to the main road and back to the water again.
 So I walk the bike along the beach.
 I bike around Cap Julucia and then back to the main road.

 I then cut over to the north side and see the Dolphin Fantaseas and the Meads Bay Hideaway.
 The Hideaway is mostly under construction.
 It will be condos.
 An interesting restaurant will eventually open with views of the bay.
 At the dolphin place the fellow says no food at Shoal Bay (West), except expensive food.
 He suggests a roadside barbecue at Mead Point.
 I note the info.

 I continue on and stop at Altamer.
 Right next to it is the Blue Waters, but no connection.
 Back to the main road and around.
 I see Covecastles, but don't go in.
 All marked private, and upscale enough that bicyclists are probably not welcome.
 I check out the restaurant, and it is expensive.